 This article will explain how to generate a MD5 Checksum on a file or list of files on Linux and how to validate a file against a known checksum.
 We’ll give you easy-to-follow examples as well as explanations.
 Let’s get started!
 What is a MD5 Checksum?
 The MD5 checksum is a widely used cryptographic hash … Read more

-How to install a FTP server for Linux in 30 seconds
+How to Install an FTP Server on Linux in 30 Seconds

 If you’re looking to move files quickly and efficiently between systems, setting up an FTP server for Linux is a solid option.
 FTP (File Transfer Protocol) is reliable, widely used, and pretty straightforward to get up and running on Linux.
 Whether you’re managing a personal server or handling company data, an FTP server is a … Read more